-We have described one way to apply ONA to the problems of resource selection for OMs.
-In the next section, we move on to a generic account of the relation between ONA and OMs.
 In figure 2 we depict a high-level diagram of an OM.
 This is not meant to be a reference architecture for OMs, such as the one depicted in [25].
 This figure emphasizes the dual role of ONA and the supportive role ontologies play in our scenario.
 On the left-hand side of the figure we have users of an organization performing their regular tasks.
-In the centre we have an OM which is composed, at this abstract level, by two interfaces to users and OM developers, a port to external resources, and internal resources existing in the organization's repositories.
+In the centre we have an OM which is composed, at this abstract level, by two interfaces to users and OM developers, a port to external resources, and of internal resources existing in the organization's repositories.
 The latter could have several forms, ranging from tacit knowledge possessed by experts to explicit knowledge expressed formally in KBs or databases.
 In the centre of our abstract OM, lie the ontologies which underpin the entire OM.
 These are either existing resources or are constructed (semi-)automatically with the aid of knowledge acquisition, retrieval and modelling techniques.
 We do not refer to these in this paper as our focus is on the use of ONA: the two rectangular boxes denoting "ONA" are placed between the ontologies and OM interfaces to users and developers.
 The genericity of ONA makes it possible to use it for pushing knowledge to users but also as an aid for the OM's developers.
 They could apply ONA to the organization's ontologies in order to identify which concepts should be presented to certain types of users.
 For instance, assuming that there is a workflow engine in the organization, and developers are looking for ways of linking the OM to it, they could either engage in modelling techniques such as those used in linking the KnowMore OM with workflow processes [2], or they could use ONA to help them identify which concepts from the underlying ontologies are mapped onto the ones of the workflow's processes.
 This activity requires inspection and familiarization only with one end of the prospective link: that of the workflow processes.
 The developer then, uses the concepts found in the workflow processes as a starting node for his/her ONA.
 This could reveal whether further linking is feasible (or otherwise), thus saving development time and allowing developers to deal with ontologies that they are not familiar with.
 The approach taken by the KnowMore OM, requires a careful analysis and possibly, modelling of workflow processes and ontologies before a link between them could be implemented.
 ONA can ease the analysis on the ontology end of this prospective link.

 We also include two curly dotted arcs in figure 2 linking users with the OM.
 These denote users' feedback and input.
 This is an important, probably the most important, element of any OM architecture.
 As Althoff and colleagues have shown in [7], an OM can be improved over time by user feedback and input.
 In our abstract architecture, we envisage light-weight feedback mechanisms, implemented as thin Web-clients, accessible through Web browsers, as a means for eliciting feedback on an OM's resources.
-An example of such technology from the AKT project is the Digital Document Discourse Environment [43] used as a digital discussion space.
+An example of such technology from the AKT project is the Digital Document Discourse Environment [42] used as a digital discussion space.